Program overview

 Career Options

-Graduates of the Business - Insurance Diploma program can pursue various career opportunities in Canada, including:
+Graduates of the Business - Insurance diploma program can pursue a variety of career opportunities in Canada, including:

-• Insurance Underwriter: Evaluate insurance applications and determine coverage terms and premiums.
+• Insurance Underwriter: Evaluates insurance applications and determines coverage terms and premiums.

-• Claims Adjuster: Investigate insurance claims to determine the extent of the insurer's liability.
+• Claims Adjuster: Investigates insurance claims to determine the extent of the insurer's liability.

-• Insurance Broker: Act as an intermediary between clients and insurance companies, helping clients find suitable coverage.
+• Insurance Broker: Acts as an intermediary between clients and insurance companies, helping clients find suitable coverage.

-• Insurance Sales Agent: Sell insurance policies and provide clients with information on coverage options.
+• Insurance Sales Agent: Sells insurance policies to individuals and businesses, providing advice on coverage options.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.